Incumbents, money triumph in several contentious Illinois primaries

 Lipinski emerges as victor in tight 3rd Congressional District race

-It was a nail-biter in one of the most-watched congressional races in the country, but seven-term incumbent Rep. Dan Lipinski will likely head towards an eighth term in Illinois 3rd Congressional District after a narrow projected victory over his opponent, Marie Newman.
+It was a nail-biter in one of the most-watched congressional races in the country but Blue Dog Rep. Dan Lipinski triumphed in the 3rd Congressional District after a narrow projected victory over his opponent, progressive activist Marie Newman.

-The Associated Press called the race at 1:17 a.m.
-EST with 97 percent of precincts reporting and Lipinski holding a slim edge of fewer than 1,600 votes over Newman.
+With 97 percent of precincts reporting.
+Lipinski led by fewer than 1,600 votes over his opponent.

+The seven-term lawmaker, whose father held the seat before him, had the backing of big Chicago-based unions like the Illinois AFL-CIO, the Chicago Fire Fighters Union, and the Chicago Fraternal Order of Police.

+Newman did have the backing of a few smaller unions and several progressive groups including NARAL Pro-Choice America and EMILY’s List.

 ‘Pink wave’ hits Illinois House primaries